autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 Slashing penalties are computed by protocol and  applied for proven faults at epoch end.
 The penalty amount is computed based on a base slashing rate and slashing factors including the total number of slashable offences committed in the epoch and the individual _offending_ validator's own slashing history.
 For parameters see [slashing protocol configuration](/concepts/accountability/#slashing-protocol-configuration) beneath.

 Slashing is applied as part of the state finalisation function.
-As the last block of an epoch is finalised, AFD will apply slashing for proven _faults_ to validator stake, slashing [self-bonded](/glossary/#self-bonded) and [delegated](/glossary/#delegated) stake  according to Autonity's [Penalty-Absorbing Stake (PAS)](/glossary/#penalty-absorbing-stake-pas) model.
+As the last block of an epoch is finalized, AFD will apply slashing for proven _faults_ to validator stake, slashing [self-bonded](/glossary/#self-bonded) and [delegated](/glossary/#delegated) stake  according to Autonity's [Penalty-Absorbing Stake (PAS)](/glossary/#penalty-absorbing-stake-pas) model.

 ### Slashing protocol configuration